cityofaustin/form-service-api/README.md

 ## 3. Dependencies

-You will need to install flask for our API, Zappa for deployment, boto for aws s3 integration, Pillow for file management, and knackpy for Knack integration:
+You will need to install flask for our API, Zappa for deployment, boto for aws s3 integration, Pillow for file management:

 ```
-pip install flask flask-cors zappa boto3 Pillow knackpy
+pip install flask flask-cors zappa boto3 Pillow
 pip freeze > requirements.txt
 ```